awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning-setup.md

 ## Create a fleet provisioning template<a name="create-provisioning-template"></a>

 AWS IoT fleet provisioning templates define how to provision AWS IoT things, policies, and certificates\.
 To provision Greengrass core devices with the fleet provisioning plugin, you must create a template that specifies that following:<a name="installation-fleet-provisioning-template-requirements"></a>
 + An AWS IoT thing resource\.
-You can specify a list of thing groups to deploy components to each device when it comes online\.
+You can specify a list of existing thing groups to deploy components to each device when it comes online\.
 + An AWS IoT policy resource\.
 This resource can define one of the following properties:
   + The name of an existing AWS IoT policy\.
 If you choose this option, the core devices that you create from this template use the same AWS IoT policy, and you can manage their permissions as a fleet\.
   + An AWS IoT policy document\.
 If you choose this option, each core device that you create from this template uses a unique AWS IoT policy, and you can manage permissions for each individual core device\.
 + An AWS IoT certificate resource\.
 This certificate resource must use the `AWS::IoT::Certificate::Id` parameter to attach the certificate to the core device\.
 For more information, see [Just\-in\-time provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html) in the *AWS IoT Developer Guide*\.

-In the template, you can specify to add the AWS IoT thing to a list of thing groups\.
+In the template, you can specify to add the AWS IoT thing to a list of existing thing groups\.
 When the core device connects to AWS IoT Greengrass for the first time, it receives Greengrass deployments for each thing group where it's a member\.
 You can use thing groups to deploy the latest software to each device as soon as it comes online\.
 For more information, see [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)\.

 The AWS IoT service requires permissions to create and update AWS IoT resources in your AWS account when provisioning devices\.
 To give the AWS IoT service access, you create an IAM role and provide it when you create the template\.
 AWS IoT provides an managed policy, [AWSIoTThingsRegistration](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/service-role/AWSIoTThingsRegistration), that allows access to all permissions that AWS IoT might use when provisioning devices\.
 You can use this managed policy, or create a custom policy that scopes down the permissions in the managed policy for your use case\.